Museums in Basel are not just a storage of cultural treasures. They ARE a cultural treasure!

 Admission ticket: 12/7 CHF.
 Free admission for visitors under the age of 11.

 Basel’s most visited art museum is not even in Basel!
 Located in the municipality of Riehen, reachable by tram no. 6 from Messeplatz, Fondation Beyeler, that promises encounters of art with nature, seems to be at the perfect spot!

 Surrounded by cornfields and vineyards, with cows and sheep as first neighbors, stands the impressive building designed by Italian architect Renzo Piano (the author of Centre Georges Pompidou in Paris and The Shard in London).
 The smartly-designed glass roof lets the natural light through, just enough to make it energy-saving, but not in the amount that would endanger the precious art inside.

 While you can appreciate Monet’s famous water lilies on the walls of the museum’s interior, a pond in front of the building hides some more.
 The real water lilies, but also – the sonic ones!
 The artwork by Algerian Philippe Parreno composes of speakers on the bottom of the pond producing sound waves that ripple the water surface in a form of invisible water lilies.
 The idyllic English garden seems to be the most natural home for both modern and contemporary art!

 The museum launched in 1997, from an iconic art collection of Basel art dealers Ernst and Hildy Beyeler.
-Opening it to the public quickly brought it to world fame, and today it is the most popular art museum in the whole of Switzerland.
+Opening it to the public quickly brought it to world fame, and today the best Basel art museum is the most popular in the whole of Switzerland.

 The collection contains about 400 masterpieces of Picasso, Matisse, Cézanne, Giacometti, Andy Warhol, Louise Bourgeois, Gerhard Richter, etc. Combine this with borrowed works, and you easily get a very prestigious art gallery!